 - Certified Clinical Research Professional, Feinberg School of Medicine, Northwestern University

 In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your mathematics major.
 Review the list below to learn more:

 - Problem solving in a variety of settings

 - Applying logical thinking to real world problems

 - Understanding and describing phenomenon that at first might seem random

 - Learning to argue effectively and rigorously; and finally

-There are many work place settings, industries, and career areas you can apply your major based on your professional interests.
-Below is a sample list of industry clusters that other Mathematics majors have transitioned into professionally.
+There are many work place settings, industries, and career areas in which you can apply your major based on your professional interests.
+Below is a sample list of industry clusters that other mathematics majors have transitioned into.
 What type of setting or career focus appeals to you?